How to build an online store in 6 steps

 How is the end-user supposed to interact with it?

-We recommend you hire an expert who can help with crafting the specs sheet (unless you already have a project manager on your team, of course :D).
+We recommend you hire an expert who can help with crafting the specs sheet.

 Investing money in such services will allow for a smoother and quicker process as well as a more accurate estimate of the project’s total cost later on.